First measurements of remoTES cryogenic calorimeters: easy-to-fabricate particle detectors for a wide choice of target

-Low-temperature calorimeters based on a readout via transition edge sensors (TESs) and operated below \unit[100]{mK} are well suited for rare event searches.
-We present first experimental results from two detector prototypes using a novel thermometer design denoted \textit{remoTES}.
-This design facilitates the use of TESs in combination with absorber materials which, due to their physical and chemical properties, as e.g.~hygroscopicity, low hardness and low melting point, prevent the direct deposition of the TES onto their surface.
-In a \textit{remoTES} detector, the TES is fabricated onto a separate wafer.
-The absorber crystal is then equipped with a gold pad that transmits the phonon signal created from an interaction in the absorber to the thermometer via a gold bonding wire.
+Low-temperature calorimeters based on a readout via Transition Edge Sensors (TESs) and operated below \unit[100]{mK} are well suited for rare event searches with outstanding resolution and low thresholds.
+We present first experimental results from two detector prototypes using a novel design of the thermometer coupling denoted \textit{remoTES}, which further extends the applicability of the TES technology by including a wider class of potential absorber materials.
+In particular, this design facilitates the use of materials whose physical and chemical properties, as e.g.~hygroscopicity, low hardness and low melting point, prevent the direct fabrication of the TES onto their surface.
+This is especially relevant in the context of the COSINUS experiment (Cryogenic Observatory for SIgnals seen in Next-Generation Underground Searches), where sodium iodide (NaI) is used as absorber material.

-With recent prototype detectors operated in an above-ground R\&D facility, we achieve energy resolutions of \unit[$\sigma=87.8$]{eV} for a silicon absorber and \unit[$\sigma=193.5$]{eV} for an \textalpha-TeO$_{2}$ absorber, respectively.
-RemoTES calorimeters offer -- besides the wider choice of absorber materials -- a simpler production process combined with a higher reproducibility for large detector arrays and an enhanced radiopurity standard, which is of particular interest for rare event searches.
+With two remoTES prototype detectors operated in an above-ground R\&D facility, we achieve energy resolutions of \unit[$\sigma=87.8$]{eV} for a \unit[2.33]{g} silicon absorber and \unit[$\sigma=193.5$]{eV} for a \unit[2.27]{g} $\upalpha$-TeO$_{2}$ absorber, respectively.
+RemoTES calorimeters offer -- besides the wider choice of absorber materials -- a simpler production process combined with a higher reproducibility for large detector arrays and an enhanced radiopurity standard.